CONTENT MATTER EXPERTS

 Review and Recertification Course

-Julie Harting, PharmD, BCIDP, is an Associate Professor in the Department of Pharmacy Practice at Sullivan University College of Pharmacy and Health Sciences and a Clinical Pharmacist Specialist (Infectious Disease) at University Hospital in Louisville, Kentucky.
-Inpatient clinical activities include antimicrobial stewardship and management of infectious disease consult patients.
-She also facilitates outpatient parenteral antimicrobial therapy transitions and is a contributing member of the SubCommittee for Antimicrobial Stewardship.
-In addition, Dr. Harting is a Gratis Faculty member with the University of Louisville Division of Infectious Disease and has collaborated on multiple clinical research projects.
+Julie Harting, PharmD, BCIDP, is an Associate Professor in the Department of Pharmacy Practice at Sullivan University College of Pharmacy and Health Sciences in Louisville, KY.
+She is also a Clinical Pharmacist Specialist (Infectious Disease) at UofL Health where she manages infectious disease consult patients and assists with system-wide antimicrobial stewardship efforts including contributions to the SubCommittee for Antimicrobial Stewardship.
+In addition, Dr. Harting is a Gratis Faculty member with the University of Louisville Division of Infectious Disease and has collaborated on clinical research projects primarily focusing on bone and joint infections.
 This affiliation also created an opportunity for academic lectures to the University of Louisville Internal Medicine Residency Program as part of the Louisville Lectures series.
-Dr. Harting completed her Infectious Disease PGY-2 residency training in 2009, Making a Difference in Infectious Disease (MAD-ID) Antimicrobial Stewardship Certification in 2010, and Board Certification in Infectious Disease Pharmacotherapy (BCIDP) in 2019.
-She has pursued professional advancement through research and publications, continuing education modules in antimicrobial stewardship, and board certification modules in skin and soft tissue infections and bone and joint infections.
+Dr. Harting completed her Infectious Disease PGY-2 residency training in 2009, Making a Difference in Infectious Disease (MAD-ID) Antimicrobial Stewardship Certification in 2010, and infectious disease board certification in 2019.

 Philadelphia, Pennsylvania